 - Dark and Troubled Past: Other than the obvious death of Sabo, Ace has a ton of angst over whether or not he should have been born, just because he had the blood of the Pirate King running through his veins.
 Ultimately, the answer to this question is what he desires in this life.

 - Dead Hat Shot: Downplayed.
 After the big clash with Blackbeard at Banaro Island, ended with both of them using their strongest attack, the last shot is Ace's hat on the ground, upside-down, signifying his defeat.

 - Death by Irony: His signature move (and the source of his epithet) is a flaming punch, and he's killed by a punch made of magma.
-He's also rescued from being executed, only to sacrifice himself minutes later to protect the person that has rescued him.
+He's also rescued from being executed and flees to follow the last order of Newgate, the person he respects the most.
+Ironically, his last action is to pick up a fight with Akainu, going against Whitebeard's order, and sacrifice himself minutes later to protect Luffy, the person that has rescued him.

 - Determinator: Other than continuing to fight Blackbeard, he tried to kill Whitebeard.
 And even when most people wouldn't even go after his sons, he made at least a hundred attempts on his life.
 Granted, he failed every time, but it sure takes balls to do that.
 He later became one of Whitebeard's most loyal commanders.